User Backgrounds Image 63User Backgrounds Image 74User Backgrounds Image 43User Backgrounds Image 78

 From UpBeat’s very first days in Mott Haven—when children discovered the program by walking in from the street and signing up for a piano lesson, or by tagging along with a friend or family member to get a chance to try a violin—UpBeat has embraced the community’s children with open arms.
 Through the years, the program has become known among local families as a trusted place where their children can safely study and explore music.

-In addition, UpBeat’s Youth Orchestra made history in the summer of 2015 when it became the first U.S. El Sistema-inspired orchestra to travel to Venezuela to study and perform with instructors and students of El Sistema.
+UpBeat’s Youth Orchestra made history in the summer of 2015 when it became the first U.S. El Sistema-inspired orchestra to travel to Venezuela to study and perform with instructors and students of El Sistema.
 For one full week our orchestra students studied at the National Center for Social Action Through Music in Caracas and performed in a massive bi-national orchestra of 200 children under the direction of Gustavo Dudamel.
 Most of our instructors and many parents came along as well.
 It was an absolutely amazing experience that inspired our participants to reach beyond all expectations and has galvanized our teachers' and parents' vision of social action through music.